 We carefully adhere to organic practices, as outlined below.
 We view organics as a sensible and sustainable means of horticulture, and wouldn’t do it any other way!
 We are always refining and developing our farming techniques to improve our product in a way that maintains soil and ecological health.

-We have full organic certification with Organic Farm New Zealand (OFNZ).
+We have been fully certified with Organic Farm New Zealand (OFNZ) until February 2023.

 Many of our practices are based around adding organic matter, improving microorganism activity, soil nutrition and nutrient availability.